Chart Color Schemes

 Age

-Merriwa's median age exceeds the national pattern
+Merriwa's population is slightly older than the national pattern